DataDog/documentation/content/en/account_management/api-app-keys.md

 ## Scopes for application keys

 To better protect and secure your applications, you can specify scopes for your application keys to define more granular permissions and minimize the access that applications have to your Datadog data.
-This gives you fine-grained access control over your applications and minimizes security vulnerabilities by limiting extraneous access permissions.
+This gives you fine-grained access control over your applications and minimizes security vulnerabilities by limiting extraneous access.
 For example, an application that only reads dashboards does not need admin rights to manage users or delete any of your organization’s data.

 The recommended best practice for creating scoped application keys is to grant your keys the minimal privileges and least permissions necessary for the application to function as intended.
 You can modify the scopes of an application key anytime after creation.

 **Notes:**
-- Users or service accounts with [permissions][5] to create or edit application keys can also specify scopes for application keys.
+- Users or service accounts with [permissions][5] to create or edit application keys can specify scopes for application keys.
-- While users can scope application keys to permissions that they do not have, they will still be unable to authorize the application if they are missing any of the required permissions.
+- Application owners cannot authorize an application if they are missing any required permissions, even if they create an application key with scopes that they do not have.
-- If a user’s permissions change, specified scopes for application keys created by that user will remain unchanged.
+- If a user’s role or permissions change, scopes specified for their application keys remain unchanged.
-- When modifying scopes of your application keys, consider how those changes may impact the functionality or access of your application.
+- When modifying scopes of your application keys, consider how those changes may impact the existing functionality or access of your application.

 ## Client tokens